hzeller/bant/README.md

 my/project/path/foo/bar.h my/project/path/foo/bar.h
 ```

+#### Options

-With the option `-s`, it suppresses lines that have the same in the first and
+  * `-s` suppresses lines that have the same in the first and
    second column, so only the line with the short `bar.h` would remain.

-The option `-d` shows duplicates in the first column with different
+  * `-d` shows duplicates in the first column with different
     canonical names: these are files that are in danger of being ambiguous if
-you just include the short name and depend on two different libraries providing
+   you just include the short name and depend on two different libraries
-it.
-This can happen if you happend to use the same filename for headers in
+   providing it.
+This can happen if you happend to use the same filename
-different directories and they can be reached via the same short name.
+   for headers in different directories and they can be reached via the
+   same short name.
+Use this to find all the paths to clean up.

-The `-u` option shows all the unique ones.
+  * `-u` unique option shows all the lines with exactly one mapping from a
+    short name to their canonical name.
+These are safe to automatically
+    clean up.

+#### How to use srcs-canonical to canonicalize all your includes

 This command can help you cleaning up your project to use fully qualified
 names, and getting then rid of the `includes = [...]` attributes.